flux-iac/tofu-controller/docs/References/terraform.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>ReconciliationFailures is the counter to track the number of reconciliation
+<p>ReconciliationFailures is the number of reconciliation
-failures.</p>
+failures since the last success or update.</p>
 </td>
 </tr>
 </tbody>